CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Hazard Play

 A major aspect of an Orc/Troll strategy is forcing so many combat rolls on your opponent that statistically some strikes are bound to be successful, even if the prowesses seem weak.
-The creatures in this deck have a high frequency of play, so it is usually a safe gambit to built them up in your hand waiting for a _Minions Stir_ or _Two or Three Tribes Present_.
+The creatures in this deck have a high frequency of play, so it is usually a safe gambit to build them up in your hand waiting for a _Minions Stir_ or _Two or Three Tribes Present_.

 #### Sideboard

 After playing _Sapling of the White Tree_, tap Saruman to bring in _The White Tree_ from your sideboard.
 After playing _Palantir of Orthanc_, you probably want _Align Palantir_.
 On the hazard end of things, your sideboard has the potential of destroying a Wizard opponent's general influence.
 This makes your opponent vulnerable to _Muster Disperses_ and to your influence attempts against his marshalling point sources.
-If you recognize early in the game that your opponent is played many factions, you may want to dedicate _An Unexpected Outpost_ to bringing these hazards into your play deck.
+If you recognize early in the game that your opponent is playing many factions, you may want to dedicate _An Unexpected Outpost_ to bringing these hazards into your play deck.
 Use _An Unexpected Outpost_ to recycle _Minions Stir_ and _Doors of Night_ otherwise.

 {: .text-center }
 ## <mecd>B</mecd> – RELEASE THE PRISONERS